ActivityInfo as your Monitoring and Evaluation software

 Can I use ActivityInfo for Monitoring and Evaluation?

-Monitoring and Evaluation is becoming more and more important in the lifecycle of a programme.
-We want to simplify the work of Monitoring and Evaluation officers, so we created Database templates that can be adapted to your needs quickly and easily.
+ActivityInfo is provided as Software as a Service and can be used for monitoring and evaluation.
+As Monitoring and Evaluation is becoming more and more important in the lifecycle of a programme, we want to simplify the work of M&E officers, so we created Database templates that can be adapted to your needs quickly and easily.
 You can work with the Blank Database template if you plan to monitor programmes within your organization or with the Multi-partner reporting Database template, if you plan to cooperate with other partner organizations.
+If you are still using spreadsheets to collect data from colleagues and partner organizations, take a look at 8 reasons to switch from spreadsheet-based collaboration to web-based data collection and reporting.

 In the past, we discussed how you can move from a Framework, such as a Logical Framework or a Results-based framework, to an online system.
 In this blog post we will take a look at some Database templates that can be used for Monitoring and Evaluation and we will ask key questions to help you design Forms that will reflect your activities.

-How can I use ActivityInfo for Monitoring and Evaluation?
+How can I use ActivityInfo as my Monitoring and Evaluation software?

 There is no need for technical knowledge to start using ActivityInfo; the platform offers Database templates with predefined Roles which you can assign to your team when you invite them to work with you using the platform.
 This allows you to get started quickly and to focus on designing your Forms in the best way possible to reflect your M&E objectives.